 Here the feed data are the insights resulting from the analysis of the previous evolution stage, where the splitting of ten n-nodes within one isolated proto-structure cycle is considered.
 We study four n-nodes, which, as a result of detailing, are represented using approximately 50 positions interacting on the numerical axis.
 These positions are placed at three levels of the hierarchy: the level of positions n, as well as their splits — the level of shifts n relative to the initial positions — the level of small changes.
 Inter-level connections and the level of shifts are considered in detail, the basis of which are the invariants formed at the previous stage of evolution.
 An analysis of structural scenarios indicates the key role of shifts at the last stage of evolution.

 When applied, each element of the spectrum n is interpreted as the relative moment of momentum in the solar system, when it comes to circular motion.
 Otherwise, any element of the spectrum is split into components, each of them responsible for the distance it is in charge of.
 The evolutionary maturity of planetary distances and periods of revolution for Jupiter, Saturn, Uranus, and Neptune is discussed.
 The stability criterion of the final positions n is considered.

 On average, the model positions of perihelion, aphelion, major and minor semi-axes correspond to the observed distances within 5*10-5%.
 For the first time from structural positions, it is shown why the orbits of the planets differ so little from circular ones.
 Model circulation periods on average correspond to those observed within 5*10-2%.

-Key words: evolution, structure, evolutionary maturity, order parameter, planetary orbits, planet periods.
+Key words: evolution, structure, evolution maturity, order parameter, planet orbits, planet orbital periods.